-Article 9 - Example of a Discount Reduction at Storage Facilities with Access to More than One System
+Article 9 - Example of a Discount Reduction at Storage Facilities with Access to More than One Entry-Exit System

-As a default rule, the TAR NC states that storage tariffs require a 50% discount, with the potential for higher discounts up to 100%.
+As a default rule, the TAR NC states that storage tariffs require a 50 % discount, with the potential for higher discounts up to 100%.
 However, there is the potential for an exemption where the location of storage results in the entry and exit of gas being used as an IP.
+Below is an example of how this is currently managed in Germany.